Why do people fill in surveys?

 Summary of their results:

-• offering a guaranteed reward of $5 increased their response rate by over 30%
+- A guaranteed reward of $5 after the survey increased their response rate to 28%

-• enclosing $5 with the survey increased their response rate by over 50%.
+- Enclosing $5 with the survey increased their response rate to 30%.

 Is an improved response rate a good idea?

 Those higher response rates are tempting.
 Generally, more response = better data.
 Why?
-Because the lower the response rate, the more ways in which the population that don’t respond can be importantly different from the population that do respond (“non-response bias”).
+Because the lower the response rate, the more ways in which the population that doesn’t respond can be different from the population that does respond in a way that affects the results of the survey (“non-response bias”).

 Does that matter?
 I don’t know.
 It all depends on the purpose of the survey, and whether that purpose is likely to be affected by those changes or not.